 Through a private company

 Numerous private companies offer an RBT course.
 Some are even offered online so you can take them at your convenience.
-Once complete, then you can register for the board exam.
+Once complete, you can register for the board exam.

-Passing your competency assessment & RBT test
+Passing your competency assessment & RBT Test

 Once your RBT course is complete, you can undergo a competency assessment.
 During this evaluation, you’ll be tested regarding your skills with clients.
 If an ABA therapy agency currently employs you, an assessor might attend one of your appointments.